Microsoft lines up its big swing at tablets

 HEARTS AND MINDS

-First, Microsoft needs to get itself back in tune with developers and entrepreneurs who are flocking from Microsoft-centric programming platforms to the more exciting realms of Apple and Android.
+First, Microsoft needs to get itself back in tune with developers and entrepreneurs who are flocking from Microsoft-centric programing platforms to the more exciting realms of Apple and Android.

 The shift to a Apple-based culture is noticeable among innovators and entrepreneurs, said Matt McIlwain, managing director at Seattle-based venture capital firm Madrona Venture Group.